 |Kikkoman Ponzu Sauce||Yamasa Kombu Ponzu Jure|

-In 2011, the first jelly-type Ponzu sauce “Kombu Ponzu Jure (昆布ぽん酢ジュレ)” was introduced into Japan’s market by Yamasa, and following that, other major Japanese food companies also entered the market.
+In 2011, the jelly-type Ponzu sauce “Kombu Ponzu Jure (昆布ぽん酢ジュレ)” was first introduced by Yamasa, and following that, other food makers entered the market.

 Actually, Ponzu sauce is relatively easy to make.
 As an example, with this recipe, you can effortlessly make an authentic Japanese-style Ponzu sauce.

-|Citrus fruit juice (Sudachi or Yuzu)||100cc|
+|Citrus fruit juice (Sudachi or Yuzu)||100 cc|

-|Dried Kombu seaweed (if any)||A small amount|
+|Dried Kombu seaweed (if any)||A little|

-- If you make this Ponzu sauce in summer, put the bowl in the refrigerator
+- If you make this Ponzu sauce in summer, put the bowl in the refrigerator.

 - 24 hours later, strain the sauce; filter out the bonito flakes and Kombu seaweed